aggie-coding-club/Chrome_Calories/README.md

 The Chrome Calories extension should now be available in the top right of the screen!

 Next, generate API keys.
-Find the credentials.js file located at src/js/credentials.js.
+From the /Chrome_Calories directory, run:

+$ touch src/js/credentials.js

+This will create a file called credentials.js in the src/js folder.
+Navigate to it in a text editor and fill it with these contents.
 This is where you will put the API keys once you have generated them.

+var Cred = {
+    //Edamam
+    app_id :"xxxxxxxx",
+    app_key :"xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
+    //Nutritionix
+    x_app_id :"xxxxxxxx",
+    x_app_key :"xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
+    x_remote_user_id : "0"
+};
+exports.getCred = function() {
+    return Cred;
+}

 Edamam:
 * Navigate to https://developer.edamam.com/food-database-api and click the orange Start Now button under the Developer tier.